Plasmarons in high-temperature cuprate superconductors: Discussions

 In experiments \cite{uchida91}, the optical plasmon energy increases with carrier doping up to 20 \% doping.
 Therefore, the energy of plasmarons follows the same tendency.
 This feature can also be utilized to confirm plasmarons in cuprates.
 While ARPES is an ideal tool to test plasmarons, x-ray photoemission spectroscopy \cite{guzzo11} and tunneling spectroscopy \cite{brar10} can also be exploited to detect plasmarons as an emergent satellite peak.

-What happens for hole-doped cuprates, where both the optical plasmon \cite{nuecker89,romberg90,bozovic90} as well as acoustic-like plasmons \cite{nag20,singh22,hepting22} typical to layered materials were actually observed?
-Performing the same analysis as that for the electron-doped cuprates, we predict plastrons also in hole-doped cuprates.
-In contrast to the electron-doped case, however, they are realized along the direction $(\pi,0)$-$(\pi, \pi)$-$(\pi/2, \pi/2)$ in $\omega > 0$, requiring inverse ARPES to test the plasmaron dispersion; See Supplementary Information for details.
+What happens for hole-doped cuprates, where the optical plasmon \cite{nuecker89,romberg90,bozovic90} as well as acoustic-like plasmons \cite{nag20,singh22,hepting22} typical to layered materials were actually observed?
+Performing the same analysis as that for the electron-doped cuprates, we predict plasmarons also in hole-doped cuprates.
+In contrast to the electron-doped case, however, they are realized along the direction $(\pi,0)$-$(\pi, \pi)$-$(\pi/2, \pi/2)$ in $\omega > 0$, requiring inverse ARPES to test the plasmaron dispersion; See Supplementary Note 4 for details.

 For cuprates, it has been discussed that coupling to bosonic fluctuations yields a kink in the electron dispersion.
 While plasmons are also bosonic fluctuations, their role in cuprates should be sharply distinguished from phonons \cite{lanzara01,zhou05} and magnetic fluctuations \cite{kaminski01,johnson01,gromko03,mou17}.
 Plasmons do not yield a kink (see \fig{QP}), but instead generate plasmarons as an emergent incoherent band (\fig{replica}).